 4.1 Raw Material Requirements

-4.1.1 The polycarbonate material for manufacture of lathi shall be natural conforming to IS 14434.
+4.1.1 The polycarbonate material for manufacture of Lathi shall be natural conforming to IS 14434.

-NOTE ― The polycarbonate material may contain additives, processing aids and stabilizers (for example UV stabilizers), etc.
+NOTE ― The polycarbonate material may contain additives, processing aids and stabilizers (for example, UV stabilizers), etc.

 4.1.2 The polycarbonate material shall also comply with the requirements given in Table 1 when tested as prescribed in col (4) of the Table 1.